Arcady1/Telegram-Pomodoro-Bot/README.md

   </a>
 </h1>

-This bot let you work more effective.
+This bot allows you to work more efficiently.
 It reminds you when it's time to work and relax.

 ![pomodoro-gif](https://github.com/Arcady1/Telegram-Pomodoro-Bot/blob/master/src/pomodoro_bot.gif)